 At the 2011 APSA conference, a proposal to establish an International Relations Standing Committee (IRSC) (put by Tim Dunne and Jason Sharman) was given a strong endorsement by the APSA Executive Committee, and received unanimous approval of the membership at the Annual General Meeting.

-The standing committee will be open to all APSA members on a voluntary basis.
-Once the IRSC is up and running, it will build an email membership list and communicate relevant matters to members on an opt-in basis.
+The IR research group opens to all APSA members on a voluntary basis.
+The group keeps an email membership list and communicate relevant matters to members on an opt-in basis.

 Rationale for an IRSC